Gillian Bennett: Nature and significance of work

 Bennett's two major published works are Traditions of Belief: Women and the Supernatural (1987) – which was expanded into Alas, Poor Ghost!
 Traditions of belief in story and discourse in 1999 – and Bodies: Sex, Violence, Disease and Death in Contemporary Legend (2005) and have been described as "essential to the contemporary legend canon".

 Traditions of Belief grew from Bennett's PhD research on contemporary ghost beliefs and examined the rhetorical strategies of the tellers.
 In Bennett's word, "to see whether ... [supernatural] beliefs would be expressed in narrative form".

 In review following its publication, Bodies was hailed as "an excellent exploration of contemporary folklore" and "truly remarkable scholarship".

 Her books have been described as "radically contesting the older scholarly tendency to assume that legends are necessarily "believed fictions".
 By revealing the robust belief structures behind legend complexes, Bennett clarified how legends reflected dynamic cultural attitudes on many important issues: on death and dying, on health, and especially on gendering and childbirth".

 As well as being the author of these titles and a number of academic papers, Bennett also served as the editor of the journal Folklore from 1994 to 2004.

 Recognition

 In 2014 – alongside Paul Smith – Bennett was awarded the inaugural Lifetime Achievement Linda Degh Award by the International Society for Contemporary Legend Research.

-In 2018 Bennett was awarded the Coote Lake Medal, the Folklore Society's prize for recognising "outstanding research and scholarship".
+In 2018, Bennett was awarded the Coote Lake Medal, the Folklore Society's prize for recognising "outstanding research and scholarship".

+Personal life and death

+In 1961, she married Andrew Bennett in Manchester.
+They had a daughter and two sons.
+Gillian Bennett died on 13 December 2023, at the age of 84.